113ll3/Ibmclouddocscli/index.md

 ## Next steps
 {: #next-steps}

-* You're now ready to develop and deploy your first app.
+You're now ready to develop and deploy your first app.
 For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=creating-apps-create-deploy-app-cli#create-deploy-app-cli).

-* You can receive notifications about new {{site.data.keyword.cloud_notm}} CLI releases.
-Subscribe to the [{{site.data.keyword.cloud_notm}} CLI releases repository](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/){: external}.
+Stay up to date with the {{site.data.keyword.cloud_notm}} CLI by subscribing to the [{{site.data.keyword.cloud_notm}} CLI releases repository](https://github.com/IBM-Cloud/ibm-cloud-cli-release/releases/){: external}.
+You'll receive notifications about new {{site.data.keyword.cloud_notm}} CLI releases.

+Need a hand with remembering {{site.data.keyword.cloud_notm}} CLI commands?
+Print the [IBM Cloud CLI quick reference](https://github.com/ibm-cloud-docs/cli/blob/master/IBM%20Cloud%20CLI%20quick%20reference.pdf){:external} to keep commands for common tasks at your fingertips.
+{:tip}